caueb/caueb.github.io/Purple Team Lab/EarlyBirdEdgeCase.md

 I wanted to spawn an instance of MS Edge as close to the original as possible to avoid detection.
 Here is how a legitimate `msedge.exe` process looks like in Process Hacker:
 ![](imgs/earlybird/img01.png)

 When using `CreateProcessA` API or even the low-level `NtCreateUserProcess` we can specify the parameters and attributes for the process, such as the "Image file name", "Command line", even spoof the parent process.
-However, the one that was challenging to get it right was the "Current directory" since it contains the path containing the version of Edge.
+However, the one that was challenging to get it right was the "Current directory" since it contains the full path + version installed of Edge.
+I don't know what version is installed in the target.
 If we don’t specify anything and pass the `NULL` value, it will be populated with the current directory where the program was initiated:
 ![](imgs/earlybird/img02.png)
 *Note: I am also spoofing the parent process as you can see it is showing as child of `explorer.exe`.*